-- ➤ GoGreen Home had its strongest quarter in program history, with lenders enrolling 411 standard loans.
-Standard loan enrollments over the course of the quarter, worth a combined financed amount of more than \$8.64 million, represent the highest number of loans enrolled and total amount financed in one quarter since Program inception.
-Q2 saw a 36.1% increase in number of loans from Q1 and a 56.9% increase over Q2 2022.
-The amount financed in Q2 was 39.67% higher than in Q1 and 83.06% higher than in Q2 2022. - Marketplace microloan activity resumed.
-Following a year-long hiatus, Enervee and its new lending partner, Lewis & Clark Bank, relaunched marketplace microloans on the SoCalGas utility marketplace and launched on the Southern California Edison utility marketplace.
-With a maximum of \$5,000 and a 60-month term, the microloans are available for the purchase of energy-efficient appliances. - Loan enrollments for projects including heat pump technologies rose.
-In Q2, 126 projects installed heat pump technologies, a 51.81% increase over Q1 2023.
-Twenty-three loans were credit enhanced in whole or in part via CAEATFA's partnership with TECH Clean California, which supports decarbonization efforts among joint gas IOU/electric POU customers.
-Of the 23, 17 were TECH-only projects that could not have been financed through the Program without the TECH partnership.
+- ➤ GoGreen Home had its strongest quarter in program history, with lenders enrolling 667 standard loans.
+Standard loan enrollments over the course of the quarter, worth a combined financed amount of more than \$13.58 million, represent the highest number of loans enrolled and the highest total amount financed in one quarter since Program inception.
+Q3 saw a 62.3% increase in the number of loans from Q2 and an 87.9% increase over Q3 2022.
+The amount financed in Q3 was 57.17% higher than in Q2 and 107.17% higher than in Q3 2022. - ➤ Loan enrollments for projects including heat pump technologies rose.
+In Q3, 186 projects installed heat pump technologies, a 47.62% increase over Q2 2023.
+Fifty-three loans were credit enhanced in whole or in part via CAEATFA's partnership with TECH Clean California, which supports decarbonization efforts among joint gas IOU/electric POU customers.
+Of the 53, 43 were TECH-only projects that could not have been financed through the Program without the TECH partnership. - ➤ Diablo Valley Federal Credit Union joined GoGreen Home as a Participating Lender.
+The credit union serves Central Contra Costa County with loans of \$2,500 to \$50,000 and interest rates ranging from 3.75% to 8.99%.